 Confusing, right?
 So, what I understand from this is that students need to know that a fraction is made when a whole is broken/cut/partitioned into equal parts.
 Each part is a fraction of the whole.
 It’s best if students start learning about fractions by using equal sharing problems.
 See the examples below…

 I start teaching fractions with problems like this one.
-I do not mention anything about numerator or denominator just yet.
+I do not mention the vocabulary words numerator or denominator just yet.
 Students have to show me how the girls would share the cookie.
 It helps if you have a circle cutout and not just the drawing.
 After students work out the problem, we share and try a few more in groups.